 GUSTOIMAGES / SCIENCE PHOTO LIBRARY GUSTOIMAGES / SCIENCE PHOTO LIBRARY

-Amoxicillin antibiotic pills in their blister pack.
+Amoxicillin antibiotic pills in their blister pack on their box.
 Amoxicillin is a moderate spectrum antibiotic of the beta-lactam type, a derivative of penicillin.
 It works by preventing the formation of the cell walls of bacteria, which is fatal to them during cell division.
 However, some bacteria produce an enzyme, beta-lactamase, which destroys the drug before it can have this effect.
 Resistance to amoxicillin and other beta-lactam antibiotics is increasing, especially in hospitals and other environments where there is widespread use of antibiotics.

 Model release not required.
 Property release not required.